etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 than that!

 It is also a way for the engineers to communicate, learn and even socialize over a meaningful and mutually interesting topic.
-For a team where both senior and junior engineers work together, for the latter code review gives an opportunity to observe masters at work and learn from that.
+In a team where both senior and junior engineers work together, a code review provides the opportunity for the junior engineers to observe masters at work and learn from them.

 Seniors, in turn, get a chance to couch fellow engineers, be challenged and thus prove their authority (which is healthy).
 Everyone could see the